fieldtrip/dashboard/README.md

 run through without errors, or should throw a MATLAB error.

 ## Requirements
-To run the tests, of course a MATLAB installation is needed.
+To run the tests, of course a MATLAB or Octave installation is needed.
 The dashboard scripts are designed to run on the DCCN mentat cluster, and the scripts assume a Unix/Linux environment.
-Further, the following software is needed:
-- MATLAB
-- xUnit

 ## How it works
 The **schedule-tests.sh** bash script identifies all test scripts in a specific FieldTrip directory.
 For each test script, a temporary bash script is created that

 1. prints some diagnostic information
 2. starts MATLAB with the specific FT function to test, wrapped in xUnit